depp74/hello-world/README.md

 My name Pavlo.
 I am 17 years old.
-I like play video game.
+I like play video game
 ...and I like watch anime and read manga.